TV Tropes Needs Your Help

 open/close all folders

-- A possible example in the 2000 AD comic Kingdom, in which the race of grey-skinned dog-human hybrid warriors are officially designated "Aux".
+- An example in the 2000 AD comic Kingdom, in which the race of grey-skinned dog-human hybrid warriors are officially designated "Aux".
 Given that their human creators had a love of punny names (individual Aux include Gary the Old Man and Val Kill-More), this may have been deliberate.

 - The Astonishing X-Men has the people of the Breakworld, who are a violent, domineering race of large, green skinned aliens that "stuff their pillows with diamonds" (probably not all that uncomfortable depending on size and cut).

-- The Gamoreans of Star Wars are brutish, strong, green, pig-snouted and tusked, matriarchal, violent brutes with low intelligence.
+- The Gamorreans of Star Wars are brutish, strong, green, pig-snouted and tusked, matriarchal, violent brutes with low intelligence.

 - In NERO orcs are green and tusked.
 Half-Orcs generally look exactly like orcs but can be PCs.
 Whether they are of the Tolkienian or Blizzard variety seems to vary from tribe to tribe.